-Rapid Sequencing of Multiple RNA Viruses in their Native Form
+Rapid sequencing of multiple RNA viruses in their native formPublication

 Long-read nanopore sequencing by a MinION device offers the unique possibility to directly sequence native RNA.
 We combined an enzymatic poly-A tailing reaction with the native RNA sequencing to (i) sequence complex population of single-stranded (ss)RNA viruses in parallel, (ii) detect genome, subgenomic mRNA/mRNA simultaneously, (iii) detect a complex transcriptomic architecture without the need for assembly, (iv) enable real-time detection.
 Using this protocol, positive-ssRNA, negative-ssRNA, with/without a poly(A)-tail, segmented/non-segmented genomes were mixed and sequenced in parallel.
 Mapping of the generated sequences on the reference genomes showed 100% length recovery with up to 97% identity.
 This work provides a proof of principle and the validity of this strategy, opening up a wide range of applications to study RNA viruses.